Social commerce strategies: from browsing to buying on social media

 Live commerce events

 Live streaming shopping events combine entertainment with sales.
-Think of QVC, but on social media with real-time interaction.
+Think QVC, but on social media with real-time interaction.

 Voice commerce integration